 Probity is embedded in the overarching laws and codes that apply to the Victorian public sector, including in the Public Administration Act 2004 (Vic), the Victorian Public Sector codes of conduct, and the Financial Management Act 1994 (Vic).
 These laws and codes take precedence over the Directions and should be the starting point for determining the appropriate way to conduct Public Construction Procurement.

 Agencies have policies, systems and procedures to address the Victorian Public Sector codes of conduct.
 Employees and contractors covered by the code are each individually responsible for adhering to them.
 Refer to Agency-specific policies about managing conflicts of interest and gifts, benefits and hospitality.

-Managing Probity – procurement guide (Victorian Government Purchasing Board, 2015)
+Probity in procurement – Goods and services procurement guide (Victorian Government Purchasing Board, 2019)